mozilla/vautomator-serverless/README.md

 - Addition of a target to the scan queue for TLS Observatory scan by an API endpoint (`/ondemand/tlsobservatory`)
 - Addition of a target to the scan queue for SSH Observatory scan by an API endpoint (`/ondemand/sshobservatory`).
 - Addition of a target to the scan queue for a directory enumeration scan (currently with `dirb`) by an API endpoint (`/ondemand/direnum`)
+- Addition of a target to the scan quque for a Google web search by an API endpoint (`/ondemand/websearch`)
 - _[OPTIONAL]_ Addition of a target to the scan queue for a Tenable.io scan by an API endpoint (`/ondemand/tenablescan`).
 - Performing requested scan type (port, HTTP Observatory, TLS Observatory or SSH Observatory) on hosts in the queue
 - Scheduled port scans from a hard-coded list of hosts (disabled by default)